 The first step is to fill out a detailed application to share your medical and personal history.
 We will review the information provided with a focus on your pregnancy/delivery history, as well as your understanding of the surrogacy process and your support system.

-If your application meets our surrogate requirements, you will be contacted to complete a series of interviews with our experienced team, where we’ll ask additional questions, discuss your medical and criminal background and answer any questions you may have about surrogacy, our support and your next steps.
+If your application meets our surrogate mother requirements, you will be contacted to complete a series of interviews with our experienced team, where we’ll ask additional questions, discuss your medical and criminal background and answer any questions you may have about surrogacy, our support and your next steps.

 Your profile will be created to be shared with our intended parents to determine a match.
 This profile includes your surrogate application, information about you and your family, as well as photos that will help tell the story of who you are and why you would like to be a surrogate mother.